Disclosure Policy

 The Company does not correct analyst forecasts or give comments on the Company’s valuation or share price development.
 The Company is not responsible for any valuations made by representatives of the capital market or comment on these.
 The Company may review the analyst estimate or report upon request, regarding the accuracy of the information, but it does not give comments on the conclusions.

-7. Future outlook and financial targets
+7 Outlook and financial targets

 If the Company presents financial targets in the context of its financial reports, the Company also includes a timeframe for achieving the financial targets in the report.
 The Company also assesses how extensively it needs to describe the risks, uncertainties and assumptions that should be taken into account when assessing the likelihood of achieving the targets.
-The financial targets are presented clearly, separate from the estimates of the future outlook, as specified in the Accounting Act.
+The financial targets are presented clearly, separate from the estimates of the outlook, as specified in the Accounting Act.
 The Company will announce any changes to its previously published financial targets in connection with its financial reporting or separately as a company release.

-8. Profit warning
+8 Profit warning

 The Board of Directors or, if the Board of Directors cannot reach quorum quickly enough, the Chairman of the Board or the CEO assess and decide whether a profit warning is necessary.

-9. Investor communication
+9 Investor communication

 The objective of the Company’s investor communication is to support the correct value creation of the Company’s financial instruments by communicating effectively with the different parties on the capital market.
 The Company’s executives meet with investors and stock analysts at events and meetings aimed at presenting the Company, its business, strategy, operating environment, objectives and financial results.
 Discussions with investors, analysts and the media are limited to information that has already been published or made publicly available on the market.

-10. Website
+10 Website

 The Company stores the company releases published under its ongoing disclosure obligation for at least five (5) years on its website.
 The Company stores the financial reports published under its periodic disclosure obligation for at least ten (10) years on its website.

 The Company uses social media in its communication.
 However, social media is not the primary channel of communication for information covered by the disclosure obligation.
-The Company has prepared separate guidelines for social media communication.
+The Company has prepared internal guidelines for social media communication.

-11. Crisis communication
+11 Crisis communication

-12. Silent period and closed window
+12 Silent period and closed window

 If an event during the silent period (such as a major business transaction) requires immediate public disclosure, Solwers will promptly disclose the information in accordance with its insider policy and insider information procedures and may comment on the event after the disclosure.